Animated squares

 WashingtonPost Quote small

-Days after seeing “People Come First’’, a career-spanning Alice Neel survey at the Met in New York, an afterimage of her brisk vision of vibrant humanity still pulses behind my eyes.
+Days after seeing “People Come First’’ at the Met in New York, an afterimage of her brisk vision of vibrant humanity still pulses behind my eyes.
 Even in memory, Neel's paintings never sit still.
 They squirm, shiver and jiggle... they are one of the signal achievements of modern American art.

 Sebastian Smee